-Previous studies have used many measures to calculate company performance, including indicators based on company accounting data such as ROA and ROE18-19.
+Previous studies have used many measures to calculate company performance, including indicators based on company accounting data such as ROA and ROE (Abor, 2005; Saeedi and Mahmoodi, 2011).

-Another researcher uses the annual data of ten firms spanning five years and examines the optimum level of capital structure through which a firm can increase its financial performance.
+Another researcher (Muritala, 2012) uses the annual data of ten firms spanning five years and examines the optimum level of capital structure through which a firm can increase its financial performance.
 Findings provide evidence of a negative and significant relationship between asset tangibility and ROA as a measure of performance in the model.
 The implication of this is that the sampled firms were not able to utilize the fixed asset composition of their total assets judiciously to impact positively on their firms' performance.
-This result is similar to previous studies by21-22.
+This result is similar to previous studies by (Bui, 2022; Sheikh et al., 2013).

-The relationship between capital structure and the performance of non-financial companies listed on HOSE from 2007 to 2011 was carried out by.
+The relationship between capital structure and the performance of non-financial companies listed on HOSE from 2007 to 2011 was carried out by (Chang et al., 2014).
 Research on performance measurement of the company by ROA, ROE, Tobin's Q, and MBVR.
-The group of researchers measure profitability as the ratio of EBT divided by total assets.
-Relating to this point, another study conducted by use EBITDA divided by the book value of total assets.
+The group of researchers (Daskalakis & Psillaki, 2002) measure profitability as the ratio of EBT divided by total assets.
+Relating to this point, another study conducted by (Rajan & Zingales, 1999) use EBITDA divided by the book value of total assets.

-Furthermore, the relationship between capital structure and firm performance conducted by used a sample of 320 firms listed on the Tehran Stock Exchange over the period 2002-2009.
+Furthermore, the relationship between capital structure and firm performance conducted by (Saeedi and Mahmoodi, 2011) used a sample of 320 firms listed on the Tehran Stock Exchange over the period 2002-2009.
 Expect all of the financial companies and banks, the study used four performance measures (including ROA, ROE, EPS, and Tobin's Q) as dependent variables and this study indicated that firm performances, which is measured by EPS and Tobin's Q, is significantly and positively associated with capital structure.